-The vast and mysterious ocean, a seemingly endless expanse of blue, hides beneath its surface a world teeming with life and activity.
+The vastness of the ocean appears as a seemingly endless expanse of blue, but beneath its surface hides a world teeming with life and activity.
 For countless generations, fishermen have relied on tales, experience, and intuition to interpret the hidden signs and signals of the sea.
 Today, with the power of technology, these oceanic secrets are revealed in greater detail, offering unprecedented insights into the marine ecosystem.
 By harnessing tools such as altimetry maps and the sea surface temperature chart (SST charts), fishermen now have a veritable key to the ocean's treasures.

 The Magic of Ocean Upwelling